Spending money

 Make sure you keep copies for all receipts.
 If you expense something on a company card and cannot provide a receipt, this may be deducted from your pay.

 You should default to using your company card in all cases - it has no transaction fees.
-If using your personal card is unavoidable, please post in the #team-people-and-ops channel in Slack afterwards and tag Charles to get reimbursed manually.
+If using your personal card is unavoidable, please save receipts and request a reimbursement through Brex.

 Brex